 This article originally appeared over at The Niagara Wire in a shorter format.

-Grady Smith is a music writer with more than a fair amount of experience.
-Starting at Entertainment Weekly in 2010, Smith has also written for Rolling Stone and the Guardian where he garnered a huge following for his country music columns.
+Grady Smith is a former music writer with more than a fair amount of experience.
+Starting at Entertainment Weekly in 2010, Smith has also written for Rolling Stone and The Guardian, where he garnered a huge following for his country music columns.
 He left in February 2016 to pursue other interests, but on March 7, 2017, he uploaded an album reaction video to YouTube.
 “What’s up guys?
-I haven’t been on YouTube in a long time,” Smith says nervously at the camera before releasing his 23-minute video.
-Today, Smith sounds much more confident and has built up his YouTube skills to gain an even bigger following than before.
+I haven’t been on YouTube in a long time,” Smith says to the camera (nervously) before releasing his 23-minute video.
+Today, Smith sounds much more confident and has sharpened his YouTube skills to gain an even bigger following than before.

 As for why he started a country music YouTube channel, Smith says, “I don’t think I’m that different from most American readers.
 I found I wasn’t reading as many articles.
 Instead, I started watching more YouTube reaction videos because I enjoyed how much I could relate to them at times.
 I was very resistant to that coming from the writing side of things, but as I became more honest with myself, I just said ‘gosh, I actually really like video content!’ ”